JayCrlt/GitHub_Tutorial/README.md

 There are plenty of ways to help your reader and to make your repository fancier.
 If you're not used to ``RMarkdown``, I recommend having a look at [RMarkdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)

 You can also make tables, in certain cases, if you feel the need.
-Below I show you a silly example, but it can be terrific for the data curation use (e.g. [here](https://github.com/JWicquart/gcrmndb_benthos))
+Below I show you a silly example, but it can be terrific for data curation use (e.g. [here](https://github.com/JWicquart/gcrmndb_benthos))

 **Table 1.** Silly example
 People   | Age      | Size    |